-If you already have a compressor, then a pneumatic gun nailer is the best value and we recommend this one, it is smart!
+If you already have a compressor, then a pneumatic gun nailer is the best value and we recommend this one, at an amazing price.

 Also, see our favorite Combo Kit: compressor and guns together are a really good deal for pneumatic fans.
 But…

 Not sure if you should buy a Finish Nailer instead?
 Read here the differences between a brad nailer and a finish nailer.